 The Annual Cash Incentive Program (Bonus Plan) is designed to provide a financial incentive to reward executives for the achievement of a series of program specific, pipeline and functional corporate goals.
 Payments under the plan are ultimately based on achievement of these pre-established corporate goals.
 Actual performance against targets, as measured by these pre-established corporate goals, funds the incentive payouts.
-The bonus pool can be funded between 0% to a maximum of 175% of target funding levels, but the compensation committee has the discretion to go beyond the expected high end of the range to 200%.
+The bonus pool can be funded to a maximum of 200% of target funding levels.
 The total bonus payout cannot exceed the total amount of funding in the pool.
 Bonuses are typically paid in the quarter following the end of the performance period and bonuses to our NEOs are subject to the terms of our Executive Incentive Compensation Plan, under which our compensation committee has broad discretion to increase, decrease or eliminate the funding of the bonus pool and the amounts payable as individual bonuses.

-Bonuses for all employees, including our NEOs, for the fiscal year ended December 31, 2023, were allocated from a bonus pool funded based on performance against a number of high impact, stretch project and cross-function goals.
+Bonuses for all employees, including our NEOs, for the fiscal year ended December 31, 2024, were allocated from a bonus pool funded based on performance against a number of high impact, stretch project and cross-function goals.
 The project goals related to specific programs, trials and pipeline progress, including goals for clinical stage programs as well as seed, pathway, platform, and preclinical goals.
-The cross-function goals included goals related to major strategic collaborations, data collection, interpretation and sharing, growing core skills, and building key capabilities in a way that reflects Denali's values and supports our portfolio, establishing capabilities for successful commercialization, raising funds through equity issuances and/or new partnerships, intellectual property and invention, work environment, and other functional goals.
+The cross-function goals included goals related to acceleration of portfolio timelines, team efficiency, establishing capabilities for successful commercialization and manufacturing, raising funds through equity issuances, royalty monetization and/or new partnerships, publications, utilization of AI, budget, work environment and work product, and other functional goals.
 Most of the cross-functional goals involved multiple steps geared toward driving advancement of key Company initiatives.
 The combination of the project and cross-function goals was intended to drive both specific technical achievement and continue to build the foundation for future Company growth and advancements.
 Based on the diversity and difficulty of these goals, in structuring the funding expectations at the beginning of the year, the Company believed that achievement of 70% of these challenging goals would be difficult, requiring focused effort and diligence, and would represent strong alignment with the Company's business objectives that would make bonus pool funding at 100% levels appropriate.
-In addition, in determining the CEO's 2023 bonus, the compensation committee considered specific areas of focus for the CEO related to the broader project and cross-function goals as well as leadership and development and the CEO's key accomplishments for the year.